cblevins/sp21-dig-stud/policies.md

 **Slack Workspace**

-We will be using a Slack workspace: <https://f19-dig-hist.slack.com/> for announcements, posting discussion questions, distributing readings, sharing datasets, etc.
+We will be using a Slack workspace (<https://f19-dig-hist.slack.com/>) for announcements, posting discussion questions, distributing readings, sharing datasets, etc.

 **Health and Wellness**